wp-plugins/recent-facebook-posts/readme.txt

 1. Upload the contents of the downloaded .zip-file to your WordPress plugin directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-= Registering a Facebook application =
+= Registering a Facebook App =
 This plugin requires a Facebook application to fetch posts from Facebook.

 1. If you're not a Facebook developer yet, register as one [here](http://developers.facebook.com/apps).
 1. [Create a new Facebook application](http://developers.facebook.com/apps).
-Fill in ANY name you like but leave the `namespace` field blank and the `hosting` checkbox unchecked.
+Fill in only the `App Name` field and click `Continue`.
-1. In the Basic Application settings screen, scroll down a bit and select `Website with Facebook login` and set your `Site URL` to the URL of your WordPress installation, eg `http://dannyvankooten.com/`
-1. *(optional)* Fill in the App Domain field as well, eg `dannyvankooten.com` *(no http:// prefix)*

 = Configuring the plugin =
 1. Go to *Settings > Recent Facebook* posts in your WP Admin panel.
-1. Copy and paste your Facebook `App ID/API Key` and `App Secret` into the setting fields.  [screenshot 1](http://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/)
+1. Copy and paste your Facebook `App ID/API Key` and `App Secret` into the setting fields.
 1. Find the numeric Facebook ID of your public Facebook page using [this website](http://findmyfacebookid.com/).
 1. Copy paste the ID in the `Facebook Page ID` field.
-1. Try to connect the plugin to Facebook by clicking the "Get access token" button.
-You will be redirected to Facebook.
-1. Test if fetching posts works by clicking the "Renew cache" button.
+1. Test if fetching posts works by clicking the "Renew Facebook Posts" button.
 1. Add `[recent-facebook-posts]` to the page where you would like to show a list of recent Facebook posts or use the widget.

 = Extra notes =
-* Your Site URL should match your WordPress url exactly.
-Include any subdomains in the URL and don't include subfolders.
+* Take a look at the [screenshots](http://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/), they will tell you which values from Facebook you need.
 * The plugin works with personal profiles, but only to a certain extend.
 I am not actively supporting personal profiles because of many privacy settings related issues.

-If you're still in doubt, have a look at the [screenshots](http://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/) and the [FAQ](http://wordpress.org/plugins/recent-facebook-posts/faq/) for solutions to common mistakes.
+Ran into an error?
+Have a look at the [FAQ](http://wordpress.org/plugins/recent-facebook-posts/faq/) for solutions to common problems.

 == Frequently Asked Questions ==

 = What does Recent Facebook Posts do? =
-With this plugin you can show a list of your X most recent Facebook status updates in pages / posts or widget areas.
+With this plugin you can show a list of the most recent Facebook posts of a public page.
+You can display these posts in pages, posts and widget areas by using a shortcode or widget.
 Have a look at my [own WordPress website](http://dannyvankooten.com/) for an example, I have a widget with my latest Facebook update in my footer.

 = How to configure this plugin? =
 You need to create a Facebook application for this plugin to work.
 Have a **close** look at the [installation instructions](http://wordpress.org/plugins/recent-facebook-posts/installation/).

-= Why do I need to create a Facebook application? = Facebook doesn't allow their content publicly to anyone, they want to know "who's asking".
-That's why you need to create a Facebook application.
-This application does not have to be publicly visible though.

 = Do you have a working demo I can take a look at? = Sure, I use the plugin on my own [WordPress website](http://dannyvankooten.com/), in the middle footer widget.

-= Facebook gives me this error when renewing the access token: The specified URL is not owned by the application = You are running the plugin on a different (sub)domain then specified in your FB app configuration.
-Fix it by correctly setting your "Site URL" or by adding an App Domain if you are running the plugin on a subdomain. **Pay close attention to subdomains like www and trailing slashes, it has to be an exact match.**

-= Where to add custom CSS =
-In my opinion, appearance should be handled by your theme and not by plugins.
-This is why you can just add custom CSS rules to your theme's stylesheet.
-This file is usually located here: `/wp-content/themes/your-theme-name/style.css`.
+= I want to apply custom styling to the Facebook posts.
+How do I go about this? = You can add custom CSS rules to your theme stylesheet.
+This file is usually located here in `/wp-content/themes/your-theme-name/style.css`.

 = Does this plugin work with group posts? =
 No, sorry.
 Recent Facebook Posts works with public pages and to a certain extent with personal profiles.

-= Can I show a list of recent facebook updates in my posts or pages? = Yes, you can use the `[recent-facebook-posts]` shortcode.
+= Can I show a list of recent facebook updates in my posts or pages? = Yes, you can use the `[recent_facebook_posts]` shortcode.
 Optionally, add the following attributes.

 `
 likes = 1 // show like count, 1 = yes, 0 = no